Bias-inducing geometries: an exactly solvable data model with fairness implications

 The loss function for the coupled learning model reads:

-Specifically in the following we will focus on the cross-entropy loss:
+and we will focus in the following on the cross-entropy loss:

-where $\Theta(\cdot)$ is the Heaviside step function, which outputs $1$ for positive arguments and $0$ for negative ones, and $\sigma\left(x\right)=\left(1+\exp\left(-x\right)\right)^{-1}$ is the sigmoid activation function.
-The calculation holds also for alternative losses, e.g. the Hinge loss or the MSE loss, since the only affected part is the numerical optimisation of the proximal operator, as we show below.
+where $\mathrm{Heav}(\cdot)$ is the Heaviside step function, which outputs $1$ for positive arguments and $0$ for negative ones, and $\sigma\left(x\right)=\left(1+\exp\left(-x\right)\right)^{-1}$ is the sigmoid activation function.
+The calculation also holds for alternative convex losses, e.g. the Hinge loss or the MSE loss, since the only affected part is the numerical optimisation of the proximal operator, as shown below.